parisba/SAConEU19/SAConBerlin2019_presentation.md

 * discuss what it all means
 * next steps/recommendations

-^ So, here's what we're going to do in this session.
+^ ^ PARIS: So, here's what we're going to do in this session.

 ---